syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-headercelldiv
             </td>
             <td>
                 This class is add in div which present 'th' element in header.
-You recommend you to use e-headercelldiv to override skeleton of header.
+It is recommended to use the e-headercelldiv to override skeleton of header.
             </td>
         </tr>
         <tr>